 What does an extraordinary customer experience look like to the world’s most powerful consumers?
-That’s the question we explored in a thought-provoking virtual event sponsored by Avtex and Microsoft, featuring Bridget Brennan, world-renowned expert on women consumers, and Avtex director of Customer Experience solutions, Kate Kompelien.
+That’s the question we explored in a thought-provoking virtual event sponsored by Avtex and Microsoft, featuring Bridget Brennan, a world-renowned expert on female consumers, and Avtex director of Customer Experience solutions, Kate Kompelien.

 Brennan is Founder and CEO of the strategic advisory firm, Female Factor, author of the groundbreaking books, Winning Her Business and Why She Buys, and a long-time contributor to Forbes.com.
 Kompelien is a CX leader at Avtex, helping clients across the entire spectrum of CX transformation.

 In a compelling conversation with Avtex moderator Chris Wilson, Brennan and Kompelien covered strategies for increasing customer engagement in a marketplace dominated by busy women.
 Here are the highlights:

 “Women’s workforce participation has been one of the biggest social revolutions of the last 100 years, and in many ways, businesses are still catching up to modern women,” said Brennan, kicking off the conversation.
 “It has reshaped the market in terms of how, where, when, what and why they buy.
 It has been a true disruption.
 But stereotypes are slow to die, and they can get in the way of great customer experiences,” according to Brennan.
 Added Kompelien, “We know that 80-85% of consumers will stop doing business with a company after one poor experience.
 And women don’t have time to complain, which means that you’ll never hear about a lot of the experiences that you’re providing women shoppers today.”

 The gender gap is alive and well.